 On Saturday, Sept.
 7, Midcoast area animal lovers helped Wasses Hot Dogs of Thomaston raise $250 to benefit the PMHSKC’s Spay/Neuter Fund through their ‘Save a Cat, Eat a Dog’ event.
 And thanks to all who left donations, which totaled $57.
 Photo: Keith Wass (left) presents proceeds check to Board President Richard Procopio.

 St. George Bottle Drive Raises $801.45 in just 2 weeks!
 Thanks to Tracy Wells, Carol Whitney, and Debbie Wheelock, and everyone in St. George who donated bottles to make this drive such an incredible success.
 Photo (L-R): Tracy Wells, Debbie Wheelock and Theresa Gargan, Operations Manager.

 Coldwell Bankers Soundvest Properties presented a check in the amount of $2533 to Executive Director Tracy Sala.
 The gift was a result of the generosity of participating brokers who donated $25 each time a house closed and in turn the company matched that gift.
 What a wonderful way to support your community animal shelter.

 Recycle your bottles & cans for a good cause.
-We have special coded bags that you fill up and then drop off at Hannaford’s.
+We have special coded bags that you fill up & then drop off at Hannaford’s.
 No counting.
 No waiting.
 No mess.
-Your returnables are automatically credited to PMHSKC’s account.
-And it adds up quickly – as of spring 2013, you clynked 49, 902 bottles earning $2,915.45 for us!
-To get your bags stop by the shelter or call Joan at 975-5084.
+Your returnables are automatically credited to PMHS’s account.
+It adds up quickly – To date, you’ve clynked enough returnables to raise $13,583 for us!
+To get your bags stop by the shelter or call Anna at 691-4930.